Skip to main content

 How to Start an LLC in New Mexico

-To start an LLC in New Mexico, you’ll need to choose a New Mexico registered agent, file formation paperwork with the New Mexico Business Services Division, and pay a $52 state filing fee.
-Below, we’ll take you through the steps to form your New Mexico LLC.
+To start a limited liability company in New Mexico, you’ll need to choose a New Mexico registered agent, file formation paperwork with the New Mexico Business Services Division, and pay a $52 state filing fee.
+Below, we’ll take you through the steps to form your LLC.

 1. Name Your LLC

 First things first: Your LLC needs a name.
-New Mexico details its rules for naming an LLC in NM Stat § 53-19-3, but on a basic level, your LLC’s name must:
+New Mexico details its rules for naming an LLC in its state statutes, but on a basic level, your LLC’s name must:

 Already have a business name in mind?
 Check to see if it’s available.